js-soft/codemagic-tools/README.md

 - teams-develop (in failed/successful state/without artifacts)
 - teams-production (in failed/successful state/without artifacts)

-&rarr; This will result in 4(2 failed/2 successful) messages being sent to the specified teams channel as well as 2 exceptions exceptions.
+&rarr; This will result in 6(4 failed/2 successful) messages being sent to the specified teams channel.

 ### Calling the test script